yeraldinm/tigervnc/README.rst

               vncviewer connects to a VNC server and allows you to interact with the remote desktop being displayed by the VNC server.
 The VNC server can be running on a Windows or a Unix/Linux machine.
+              The viewer can also connect through WebSocket proxies using the new ``-WebSocket`` option.

 Windows-specific